 |Graduate Nursing Courses||Credits|

 |Nursing 505||Advanced Health Assessment for Nurse Educators||3|

 |Nursing 512||Organizational and Systems Leadership for Nurse Educators||3|

 |Nursing 653||Leadership in Clinical Nursing Education (35 clinical clock hours)||3|

 |Nursing 570||Research Methods and EBP for Nurse Educators||3|

+A nursing lab fee is associated with NUR 505 and NUR 653.
 Students may use of up to 9 graduate credits to fulfill undergraduate elective credit.
 Additionally, students may opt out of the undergraduate nursing research course.